Easy recipes from around the World, including Great British classics, dinners and snacks

-Crispy potatoes on top, softly cooked through as they soak up the lovely flavours of melt in your mouth lamb.
+Golden, crispy potatoes on top, tender and soft inside as they soak up the rich, delicious flavours of melt-in-your-mouth lamb.

 Based on a Lancashire hotpot James Martin recipe, this is just the thing for this freezing weather and is so good.